hedi0/Smart_DustBin/README.md

 -   Jumper Wires
 -   Breadboard

-⚠️ Use a protected Li-ion battery and a
+⚠️ Use a protected Li-ion battery and add a 470µF capacitor across the se